n-essio/queryable/README.md

 @Filter(name = "obj.operationType", condition = "operationType = :operationType")
 ```

-and in rest service class will add to getSearch method
+and in rest service class will add to getSearch method (the filter will be execute in each get list request):

 ```
 search.filter("obj.operationType", Parameters.with("operationType", "BLANK_DELIVERY"));